Case Study Icon

 THE PROCESS:

-First, they should find someone to listen.
-They should talk about their cancer, life together, and what is most important to them at this point.
+First, they should find someone to listen to what their ideal retirement looks like.
+They should talk about how they want to spend time, what it means to support their adult children, how they have made financial decisions in the past, and what is most important to them at this point.

 DESIRED RESULTS:

-Mia and Noah should work at their own pace in between his treatments to accomplish the following:
+Mia and Noah should work at at a comfortable pace to accomplish the following:

 • Hire an accountant to do their tax preparation each year

-• Speak with an estate planning attorney to make a few changes to their living trust
+• Speak with an estate planning attorney to make changes to their living trust

 • Learn more about investing in regular meetings